Brunn–Minkowski theorem: Proofs

 We will use induction on the total number of boxes, where the previous calculation establishes the base case of two boxes.
-First, we observe that there is an axis aligned hyperplane H that such that each side of H contains an entire box of A. To see this, it suffices to reduce to the case where A consists of two boxes, and then calculate that the negation of this statement implies that the two boxes have a point in common.
+First, we observe that there is an axis aligned hyperplane H such that each side of H contains an entire box of A. To see this, it suffices to reduce to the case where A consists of two boxes, and then calculate that the negation of this statement implies that the two boxes have a point in common.